bgd77/python-erlang-interface/README.md

 PyErl is Erlang Interface for Python. which help you integrate programs written in Python and Erlang.

 This is a fork of https://github.com/hamano/python-erlang-interface that adds Python 3 support.
 More precisely Python 3.6.8 was used.
+For the migration this excellent guide was used: http://python3porting.com/cextensions.html

 Please note that the **print_term** methods were removed because of changes to the C API in Python 3.